-Several Chinatown business owners said they hadn’t heard about the Day of Immigrants and didn’t have any plans to close early.
+Several Chinatown business owners said they hadn’t heard about Day Without Immigrants and didn’t have any plans to close early.

 “Nobody told me about that,” said Yi Chenguang of the Fat Dumpling restaurant.

-At a couple of Las Vegas area schools, meanwhile, more students than normal were out, but, for the most part, there were no unusual attendance reports, Clark County School District spokeswoman Michelle Booth said.
+At a couple of Las Vegas area schools, meanwhile, more students than normal missed school, Clark County School District spokeswoman Michelle Booth said.
+But, for the most part, there was no significant decline in attendance across the district.
 Rancho High and Hyde Park Middle schools saw “an unusual dip in attendance,” she said.

-“I have not heard anything so far that would suggest a large-scale boycott,” she said this morning.
+“I have not heard anything so far that would suggest a large-scale boycott,” Booth said.